ulfk/dotnet-ai-workshop/instructions/2_Embeddings.md

 `TestData.DocumentTitles` is the dictionary of HR document titles, and `titlesWithEmbeddings` is now an array of `(text, embedding)` pairs. `GenerateAndZipAsync` is equivalent to generating embeddings for all the inputs and then using `.Zip` to combine them with all the inputs.

-Verify this by setting a breakpoint after the line above and using the debugger to inspect the value of `embeddingsResult`.
+Verify this by setting a breakpoint after the line above and using the debugger to inspect the value of `titlesWithEmbeddings`.

-Next let's implement a search REPL:
+Next let's implement a search REPL.
+Add this after the previous code:

 ```cs
 while (true)